exoplatform/jcr/applications/product-patches/as/tomcat/exo-readme.txt

 * "eXo.bat run" to launch eXo JCR with the default configuration
 * "eXo.bat ispn run" to launch eXo JCR with the configuration for Infinispan
 * "eXo.bat jbc run" to launch eXo JCR with the configuration for JBoss Cache

+Notice!
+JCR Bundles for Infinispan and JBoss Cache differs by their dependencies.
+In ordrer to run eXo JCR with Infinispan configuration it must be deployed with "ispn" profile.